 - Protection against sun rays

 This is also one of the major functions of melanin.
 The melanin in the hair and skin offers protection against the UV rays of the sun.
-Thus, it is important to know how to increase melanin production in hair.
+Thus, it is important to know how to increase melanin in hair.
 A higher concentration of eumelanin over pheomelanin provides higher protection against the sun.
 This means that darker skin or hair is more protected against the harmful rays of the sun compared to lighter shades.

 Is It Possible to Increase Melanin Production in Hair?

-How to Increase Melanin Production?
+How to Increase Melanin For Hair?

-- Melanin induced products
+- Melanin for that contains melanin induced products

 The products that contain lutein, probiotics, Astaxanthin, lycopene in their ingredient list are highly encouraged to be used.
-All of these help in melanin production for hair .
+All of these help in increase melanin for hair .
 If it is particularly for hair that you are concerned about increasing melanin content in your body, you could use hair dye that has less harmful chemicals and they are based on melanin.